So What are QR Codes Anyway??

 Step 3 – Create a graphic that you would like to use the QR code on and add QR code

-You can include a QR code in any Gipper template using the “Sponsor Logo” feature in the Advanced Options of the editing section.
-Go to Advanced Options, toggle the Sponsor Logo feature, and upload the QR code.
+You can include a QR code in any Gipper template using the “Sponsor Logo” feature in the Sponsorship section of the editing screen.
+Go to Sponsorships, toggle the Show feature (to populate the image on the canvas, and upload the QR code to replace the Gipper placeholder image.

 Once uploaded, the QR Code will be moveable and resizable directly on the template!